mrcoopaloop11/gma2_maker/README.md

 Questions | Answers
 ---|---|
-Does Maker+ work on MA3? | No.
+Does Maker+ work on MA3? | Not at the moment.
-Why is this free? | Because I am a full time student, I don't have the time to help everyone.
-I also don't want the obligation of fixing events I'm not getting paid for anyways...
-I created something...
-Where did it go? | Check the Command Line History.
+I used on of the User Managers and I have no idea where it went  :( | Check the Command Line History.
 At the end of every plugin is a summary of what the plugin did.
-I HAVE **IDEAS/BUGS**!!! | You can either create a `Issues` message on Github, email: csantillan@eastside.com, or DM on Instagram: **@mrcoopaloop11**
+I HAVE **IDEAS/BUGS**!!! | You can either create a `Issues` message on Github, email: csantillan@eastside.com, or DM on Instagram: **@mrcoopaloop**
-Do you have YouTube videos? | [Coming Soon!](youtube.com)
+Do you have tutorial videos? | [Coming Soon!](youtube.com)